explodinglabs/superstack.docs/docs/migrations.md

 Already-applied scripts are skipped on subsequent runs.

-> 💡 `bin/postgres` is a small script that basically aliases `docker compose exec postgres`
+> 💡 `bin/postgres` is a small script that effectively aliases `docker compose exec postgres`

 Here's an example migration script: